Key-Intercept/key-intercept/README.md

 > Different modes can be used at the same time with a predefined priority order

 > Modes can be set on a timer, to end after a specific amount of time has passed.

+> More info can be found in [the wiki](https://github.com/Key-Intercept/key-intercept/wiki/Modes)

 ### Gag Mode
 This mode simulates the user having a gag in their mouth.
 Replacing text with something mostly illegible